The universe? All of it? Really?

 Sorry, that’s bullshit.
-But the worst part, it’s so disempowering.
+And the worst part is that it’s disempowering.

 Paolo Coelho sold a lot of books with that famous quote in it, but he never helped anybody close their first deal, let alone make their first pitch.

 A friend of mine posted that very quote about three years ago and, with that, he announced that he was setting up his new business as a public speaking coach.